cudail/snolf-rb2/README.md

 * Taking a mulligan adds to the shot total
 * Shots and mulligans while free roaming after finishing a level in multiplayer are not counted towards total
-* Shots HUD element is disabled after completing a level in co-op
+* Shots HUD element is disabled after completing a level in multiplayer
+* Modifers are announced in chat
 * Renamed cheats to modifiers in readme
+* Added warning about conveyor belts to readme
 * Removed Super Sonic and NiGHTS sprites from WAD

 v1.3